potato starch (katakuriko)or cornstarch for dusting

 Cover and refrigerate until later.

-Cover with plastic wrap and microwave for 1 minute 30 seconds at 600W.
+Pour 150 ml water into the bowl and mix until smooth.
+Then cover with plastic wrap and microwave for 1 minute 30 seconds at 600W.

 Being careful of the steam, peel back the plastic wrap and mix vigorously with the spatula until the mochi looks translucent.
 If there are still white bits, microwave in 20 second intervals.
-Let it cool until it's warm to the touch.
+Let it cool slightly until it's warm to the touch.

 Coat your hand with starch and place one piece of mochi in the center of your palm.
 Place an anko coated strawberry in the middle with the point facing down